Where is it?

 Neko Harbour lies on the Eastern shore of Andvord Bay, approximately 7 miles south of the Errera Channel.
-Antarctic cruises tend to approach from the north, on their way along the Gerlache Strait and when passing by Danco Island.
 Paradise Harbour just to the west is another popular spot, often visited after Neko Harbour.

-The harbour was discovered by Adrien de Gerlache during his Belgian Antarctic expedition (1897-9).
-It is named after the Norwegian whaling ship, Neko, which often used this bay.
+The harbour was discovered by Adrien de Gerlache during his Belgian Antarctic expedition (1897-9), and is named after the Norwegian whaling ship, Neko, which often used this bay.

 Find out more about visiting Neko Harbour on an Antarctic Cruise